Support Our Work

 For over 30 years, the Environmental Film Festival in the Nation’s Capital (DCEFF) has been inspiring our community through the power of film to incite change and take action so that we can preserve our planet for future generations.

-The White House Effect to Open DCEFF 2025
+The White House Effect Opens DCEFF 2025

-On Thursday, March 20, the Environmental Film Festival will open with the DC Premiere of The White House Effect, a new documentary that uses archival footage to tell the dramatic origin story of the climate crisis and how a political battle in the George H.W.
+On Thursday, March 20, the Environmental Film Festival opened with the DC Premiere of The White House Effect, a new documentary that uses archival footage to tell the dramatic origin story of the climate crisis and how a political battle in the George H.W.
 Bush administration changed the course of history.

 “Essential viewing for anyone interested in humanity’s future.” – Variety